binarypsilocybin/binarypsilocybin/README.md

 ### Hi there 👋
+My name is Rogério, I am a Portuguese front-end developer living in Lisbon, Portugal.

+When I am not coding you can catch me running.

+- I am currently learning Next.js
+- I am currently building projects at Frontend Mentors

 <!--
 **binarypsilocybin/binarypsilocybin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.